gabrielfougeron/choreo/docs/source/theory/n-body-system.rst

 .. math:: m_i \frac{\dd^2 x_i}{\dd t^2} = f_i
     :label: Newton

-This equation alone specifies the evolution of the unknown variables, *i.e.* the positions :math:`\mathbf{q}(t) \eqdef (x_0(t), \dots, x_{n-1}(t))`.
+This equation alone specifies the evolution of the unknown variables, *i.e.* the positions :math:`\mathbf{q}(t) \eqdef (x_0(t), \dots, x_{n-1}(t))` as soon as the forces can be written as a function of the positions.

-.. note:: Although the usage of the letter :math:`\mathbf{q}` here is confusing, it follows standard notation in the study of Hamiltonian and Lagrangian systems.
+.. note:: Although the usage of the letter :math:`\mathbf{q}` here might seem confusing, it follows standard notation in the study of Hamiltonian and Lagrangian systems.
 It should not be mistaken for the *charges* that we denote :math:`q` in this documentation.

 The force :math:`f_i` in the above equation is the resultant of binary interactions with all the other bodies in the system.
+In other terms, it is the sum of all the forces that all other bodies :math:`j \neq i` apply to body :math:`i`.
 Moreover, the force that body :math:`i` applies on body :math:`j` is the opposite of the force that body :math:`j` applies on body :math:`i`.
-It is pointed in the direction of the other body, and its magnitude is a function of the inter-body distance :math:`\|x_j = x_i\|`.
+This force points in the direction of the other body, and its magnitude is a function of the inter-body distance :math:`\|x_j = x_i\|`.
 These restrictions constraint the forces in the system to be conservative:

 .. math::